Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Zero-shot POI Recommendation: Task Details

 All open-source models are quantized using AWQ \cite{lin2024awqactivationawareweightquantization} and served via vLLM \cite{kwon2023efficient}.
-Inference of open-source models was conducted on NVIDIA A100 GPUs provided by SaturnCloud\footnote{\url{https://saturncloud.io/}} through the NVIDIA Academic Grant Program.
-We accessed Gemini via the official API and through the Google Cloud Research Credits program.
+Inference of open-source models was conducted on NVIDIA A100 GPUs.
+We accessed Gemini via the official API.
 All modified code implementations are publicly available in our main dataset repository.